 Store leftovers in an airtight container and refrigerate for up to 5 days.
 You can eat the leftovers cold for an amazing smoked turkey sandwich but if you prefer to reheat your smoked turkey place it in a 300ºF oven until warmed through.
 Reheat smaller portions in the microwave until just warmed.

-An injection can help add additional moisture and flavor to the meat but this question will also depend on the turkey you buy.
-As with brining, you will want to avoid any turkey that has been pre-treated with salt or any type of solution.
+An injection can help add additional moisture and flavor to the meat, but this question will also depend on the turkey you buy.
+As with brining, you will want to avoid any turkey that has been pre-treated with salt or any flavoring solution.

-For an injection solution I recommend using low sodium chicken stock or turkey stock mixed with a little bit of the turkey rub seasoning.
-Then inject the solution into the meat in a few places.
-Don't over do it with the injecting so you don't end up with holes all over the turkey!
+For an injection solution, I recommend using low-sodium chicken stock or turkey stock mixed with a little bit of turkey rub seasoning.
+Then, inject small amounts of the solution all over the meat.
+My Cajun turkey injection is also a good choice for smoked turkey!

 - Smoked Pork Tenderloin Wrapped in Bacon